Homemade Marinara Sauce

 This post may contain affiliate links.
 Please read our disclosure policy.

 Quick and easy Homemade Marinara sauce doesn’t get any better!
-With just a handful of ingredients that are easy to keep on hand you’ll have the best marinara sauce to serve over a pile of spaghetti in less than 30 minutes.
+With just a handful of ingredients that are easy to keep on hand, you’ll have the best marinara sauce to serve over a pile of spaghetti in less than 30 minutes.
 This easy dinner recipe is soon to be requested over and over again by your family!

 Marinara sauce is a staple for so many different recipes.
-Whether you’re making a dinner of air fryer chicken parm, or an appetizer of fried ravioli, having the right sauce is important!
+Whether you’re making a dinner of air fryer chicken parmesan, or an appetizer of fried ravioli, having the right sauce is important!
 Homemade marinara sauce is my secret to making all of these delicious Italian recipes taste the best they can be.

 This quick recipe uses simple ingredients, so you can have fresh sauce without all the preservatives and additives.
 It’s also really fun to adapt and change this recipe to make it your own.
-You can create your own “secret family recipe” and hold the 1st place spot for the best marinara sauce!
-Let this classic marinara sauce recipe be your starting point, and then get adventurous!
+You can create your own “secret family recipe” and hold the 1st place spot for the best marinara sauce recipe!
+Let this classic homemade marinara sauce recipe be your starting point, and then get adventurous!

-Why You’ll Love Homemade Marinara Sauce
+Why You’ll Love this Recipe

 - Make a batch of classic marinara sauce in just under a half hour.
 The perfect last minute appetizer addition, and it won’t add much time onto your easy dinner recipe either!